 CSG - Our CSG offerings are an important element of our strategy, generating strong cash flow and opportunities for cross-selling of complementary solutions.
-During the first quarter of Fiscal 2022, CSG net revenue continued to be strong across product lines, driven by ongoing high demand for remote work and learning solutions, along with gaming systems.
+During the first six months of Fiscal 2022, CSG net revenue continued to be strong across product offerings driven by ongoing high demand as customers seek improved connectivity and productivity in the "do anything from anywhere" economy.

-While we expect that the CSG demand environment will continue to be subject to seasonal trends, we anticipate continued strong CSG demand through the remaining nine months of Fiscal 2022, in line with industry demand forecasts.
-The cost environment will continue to fluctuate depending on supplier capacity and demand for certain components and, for the remainder of Fiscal 2022, we expect overall component costs to shift to inflationary.
+While we expect that the CSG demand environment will continue to be subject to seasonal trends, we anticipate continued strong CSG demand through the remaining six months of Fiscal 2022, in line with industry demand forecasts.
+The cost environment will continue to fluctuate depending on supplier capacity and demand for certain components and, for the remainder of Fiscal 2022, we expect overall component costs to remain inflationary.
 The cost environment coupled with competitive dynamics continue to be a factor in our CSG business and will impact pricing and operating results as we seek to balance profitability and growth.
 We remain committed to our long-term strategy for CSG and will continue to make investments to innovate across the portfolio, while benefiting from consolidation trends that are occurring in the markets in which we compete.

-Recurring Revenue and Consumption Models - Our customers are interested in new and innovative models that address how they consume our solutions.
+Recurring Revenue and Consumption Models - Our customers are seeking new and innovative models that address how they consume our solutions.
 We offer options including as-a-service, utility, leases, and immediate pay models, all designed to match customers' consumption and financing preferences.
 Our multiyear agreements typically result in recurring revenue streams over the term of the arrangement.
-In May of Fiscal 2022, we announced new offers within our Apex portfolio to evolve and expand our IT as-a-Service and cloud offerings.
+In May 2021, we announced new offerings within our Apex portfolio to evolve and expand our IT as-a-Service and cloud offerings.
 We expect that our flexible consumption models and as-a-service offerings through Apex will further strengthen our customer relationships and provide a foundation for growth in recurring revenue.